-If the pipe system contains hazardous media, severe injuries may be caused by escaping media.
+If the pipe system contains toxic or other hazardous media, severe injuries may be caused by escaping media.

-- Before installation, ensure that the pipe system is empty and does not contain any media residue - Always wear personal protective equipment during installation - Provide suitable draining devices (drip pans, collection tanks, etc.)
+- Before installation, ensure that the pipe system is empty and does not contain any media residue - Always wear personal protective equipment during installation - Provide suitable draining devices (collection tank, etc.)

-$\widehat{\mathbb{T}}$
+$\hat{\underline{\square}}$

-A suitable sealant must be selected depending on the condition/composition of the pipe lines, the medium and the operating and environmental conditions.
+A suitable sealant must be selected, depending on the condition/composition of the pipe lines, the medium and the operating and environmental conditions.
 The sealing method described here is only an example and cannot be used in all cases.

-Risk of damage to the device due to contamination in the pipe system!
+Risk of damage to device due to contaminated pipe system!